ErnestVonVidnoje/ErnestVonVidnoje/README.md

 ### Peace be upon you.
 I'm 16 years old.
 I currently live in a small Russian town called Vidnoye.
 I'm a student of The Municipal Autonomous General Educational Institution "Vidnovsky Art and Technical Lyceum".
+### Apart from programming, I also enjoy studying history, linguistics and mathematics.

 ### Primary Programming Languages:
 - C
 - C++